 The park also includes a 5D motion cinema, an awake thrill walk, an interactive skunk show, arcade games, and AR shooting games, all housed in a three-story building.
 The walk takes you through four themed rooms, including a haunted house, mummy awake, snow-white, and galaxy.
 You may buy an all-day pass or pay for each attraction separately.

-Uncle Wong Happy Farm is a leisure farm with jungle and nature, located in a quiet and beautiful village in Lukut.
+Uncle Wong Happy Farm is a leisure farm with jungle and nature, located in a quiet and beautiful village.
 The farm has a rustic feeling with its natural surroundings and nature trails that will take you through a beautiful lake view.
-Leisure activities such as pedal boat tours, kayaks, all-terrain vehicle activities, and a barbeque, along with a mini animal farm, can be found here.
-The farm is also trendy among families with small kids because of their petting zoo with rabbits.
+Additionally, activities such as pedal boat tours, kayaks, all-terrain vehicle activities, a barbeque, and petting animals on a small farm can be found here, one of the family-friendly Port Dickson attractions.

 Phantasy Farm is a mini petting zoo with some of the friendliest staff.
-Some of the animals you can find here include ponies, tortoises, parrots, peacocks, hens, deers, rabbits, and many others.
+Some animals you can find here include ponies, tortoises, parrots, peacocks, hens, deer, rabbits, and many others.
 The animal farm also has a funny haunted house and playgrounds for the kids.
-In addition, the farm has some Instagrammable spots, which will make this an appealing Port Dickson attraction for both adults and children.
+In addition, the farm has some Instagrammable spots, making this an appealing Port Dickson attraction for adults and children.

-Sky Ladder Pineapple Farm is a pineapple plantation in Kampung Sri Parit Lukut.
-The pineapple farm, which opened its doors for agritourism, has large pineapple bushes planted across an open space.
+Sky Ladder Pineapple Farm is a pineapple plantation in Kampung Sri Parit, Lukut.
+The pineapple farm opened its doors for agritourism and has large pineapple bushes planted across an open space.
 Sky Ladder’s visitors are welcome with a short tour, pineapple juice, and fruit.
-The pineapple farm also includes a ladder that stretches out to the sky, perfect to take Insta-worthy shots.
+The pineapple farm also includes a ladder stretching out to the sky, perfect for taking Insta-worthy shots.

-While Port Dickson is famous for the beaches, many other things are waiting for you to discover here.
+While this town is famous for its beaches, many other Port Dickson attractions await you to discover.
 For instance, the Army Museum is not only for history lovers but for all Malaysians who want to learn and appreciate the heroes who have contributed to the country’s peace and prosperity.
 There are also animal farms and amusement parks that you can visit to have a great time.